Abhimandrik/NightFury/README.md

 Software Tracking System

 summery

- Software Tracking System helps to effectively manage the time and resources of the project as per the requirements of the company.it gives a clear notation of how the employee effort is distributed among the on going projects
+Software Tracking System helps to effectively manage the time and resources of the project as per the requirements of the company. it gives a clear notation of how the employee effort is distributed among the ongoing projects. it provides the necessary input for financial and HR accounting and keeps a record of each project’s total effort. the main users of this are clients to whom the completed project is to be given, the project leader who coordinates all the activities of the project and developers who help to develop the project.

 ### Interests